-Another large longitudinal study looked at the precursors of low birth weight, which is of particular concern because of its strong link to infant mortality (Cramer, 1995).
-This study used the same national data from which the rates of social pathology in Table 2 were derived.
-Mother's prior IQ (Armed Forces Qualifying Test score; Cramer, 1995) had a significant relation with baby's weight at birth, but income had none after IQ was controlled for.
+Another large longitudinal study looked at the precursors of low birth weight, which is of particular concern owing to its strong link to infant mortality (Cramer, 1995).
+It used the same national data from which the rates of social pathology in Table 2 were derived.
+Mother's prior IQ (AFQT score) had a significant relation with baby's weight at birth, but income had none after controlling for IQ.